Sabarmati Ashram: Present day

 The ashram now has a museum, the Gandhi Smarak Sangrahalaya.
 This had originally been located in Hridaya Kunj, Gandhi's own cottage in the ashram.
 Then in 1963, having been designed by the architect Charles Correa, the museum was built.
 The Sangrahalaya was then re-located into the well-designed and well-furnished museum building and was inaugurated by Jawaharlal Nehru, Prime Minister of India on 10 May 1963.
 Memorial activities could then continue.

 Many buildings in the Ashram have names.
 There is a rich history of Gandhi's naming practices.
-At least some of the names of the buildings in the ashram, such as Nandini, and Rustom Block date back to the nineteen twenties, as is evident in a letter Gandhi wrote to Chhaganlal Joshi, the Ashram's new manager after Maganlal Gandhi's death in April 1928.
+At least some of the names of the buildings in the ashram, such as Nandini, and Rustom Block date back to the 1920s, as is evident in a letter Gandhi wrote to Chhaganlal Joshi, the Ashram's new manager after Maganlal Gandhi's death in April 1928.

 Some of the names of the buildings and sites within the ashram are: